BAUDOTlab/Dream_Rare-X/README.md

 #### **Applying MultiXrank using iteratively each *Rare-X disease* nodes as seed**

-After building the multi-layer network, we can run MultiXrank, taking the *Rare-X disease* nodes iteratively as seeds, as illustrated by the blue node in the above figure.
+After building the multilayer network, we can run MultiXrank, taking the *Rare-X disease* nodes iteratively as seeds, as illustrated by the blue node in the above figure.
 Starting from a *Rare-X disease* node, the random walker can navigate within and accross the two layers and score each node according to its relevance with respect to the seed node.

 By comparing top scored *Symptom* nodes from the Rare-X layer with the top scored *Phenotype* nodes from the Orphanet layer we expect to reveal novel symptoms associated to rare diseases that are not reported in Orphanet.